Liover Peguero Player Props: Pirates vs. Phillies

 Liover Peguero At The Plate

-- Peguero is hitting .158 with a double, a home run and a walk.
+- Peguero is batting .261 with a double, two home runs and a walk.

+- Peguero has gotten a hit in three of seven games this season (42.9%), with multiple hits twice.

-- Twice in six games this year, Peguero has gotten aboard via a hit, and he had multiple hits in one of those games.
+- In seven games played this year, he has hit a homer in two of them.

-- Peguero has picked up an RBI in two games this season, with multiple runs batted in once.
+- Peguero has driven in a run in three games this season (42.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.